-(retiring pastor), Pastor (incoming pastor) and the (council, board, etc.) of Lutheran Church have written and signed a ministry covenant that includes this one-year step-away period.
-We believe that it is the intention of (retiring pastor and wife) to be worshipping, active members of after this one-year period.
-YOU can support Pastor and Mrsby not inviting them to church events, understanding this one-year period, and not pressuring them to interrupt it. ! g.
-Part of the aforementioned ministry covenant, as directed by the Texas District, includes the agreement that Pastor will not perform pastoral functions.
+(retiring pastor), Pastor (incoming pastor) and the (council, board, etc.) of \\\\\\ Lutheran Church have written and signed a ministry covenant that includes this one-year step-away period.
+We believe that it is the intention of (retiring pastor and wife) to be worshipping, active members of \\\\\\ after this one-year period.
+YOU can support Pastor and Mrs. \\\\\\ by not inviting them to church events, understanding this one-year period, and not pressuring them to interrupt it.

+- g.
+Part of the aforementioned ministry covenant, as directed by the Texas District, includes the agreement that Pastor \\\\\\ will not perform pastoral functions.
 This includes baptisms, weddings, funerals, etc. You can support him by not putting him in the difficult position of turning down a request.
 He would have to turn down the request because of theagreement in the ministry covenant, not because he wouldn't want to doit.
-Your understanding would be a big support to him. l h.
-In Summary: Please pray for Pastor and Mrs Please feel free to socialize with them, they enjoy the members of Lutheran Church.
-Please understand if they decline social invitations.
-Please send cards, letters and notes of encouragement and support.
-They are appreciated anytime.
-Please avoid "church talk" with them.Please do not ask Pastor to perform pastoral functions.
-Thank you so much for your prayers, blessings and understanding!
-C. How We e L ive Out Our Agreement Given Certain Situations DATE/YEAR, Pastor will no longer be a Called atLutheran Church. the need arise for our pastoral care (severe sickness, death, ·other al crisis), we will interface directly with Pastor (incoming pastor) to - nine the best way to receive pastoral care. ve been invited to one wedding and informed of one specific request for ral.
-We hope to attend the wedding but will have no official participation in vice.
-Should the previously-agreed-to funeral be requested, we will work out ar ny necessary details of how to accommodate that request.
-Pastor ing pastor) and the members of the Mission and Ministry Council are of this specific request and situation.
-I will make no such arrangements his time forward. and I will both retain personal friendships with gational members.
-We mayoccasionally be part of social events at which l members of are present.
-We will not, er, engage in conversations about the church, ministries, staff, or Pastor • • 2., 2g.g compositions about the analon, ministries, starry of rastor
+Your understanding would be a big support to him. - h.
+In Summary: - Please pray for Pastor and Mrs. \\\\ - Please feel free to socialize with them, they enjoy the members of \\\\\\ Lutheran Church. - Please understand if they decline social invitations. - Please send cards, letters and notes of encouragement and support.
+They are appreciated anytime. - Please avoid "church talk" with them. - Please do not ask Pastor \\\\\\ to perform pastoral functions. - Thank you so much for your prayers, blessings and understanding!

+C. How We Live Out Our Agreement Given Certain Situations

+- 1. As of DATE/YEAR, Pastor \\\\\\ will no longer be a Called worker at \\\\\\ Lutheran Church. - 2.
+Should the need arise for our pastoral care (severe sickness, death, •other personal crisis), we will interface directly with Pastor (incoming pastor) to determine the best way to receive pastoral care. - 3.
+We have been invited to one wedding and informed of one specific request for a funeral.
+We hope to attend the wedding but will have no official participation in the service.
+Should the previously-agreed-to funeral be requested, we will work out any necessary details of how to accommodate that request.
+Pastor (incoming pastor) and the members of the Mission and Ministry Council are aware of this specific request and situation.
+I will make no such arrangements from this time forward. - 4.
+Mrs. \\\\\\ and I will both retain personal friendships with congregational members.
+We mayoccasionally be part of social events at which several members of \\\\\\ are present.
+We will not, however, engage in conversations about the church, ministries, staff, or Pastor